-- Compliance monitoring can identify noncompliance at regulated facilities. - Enforcement provides legal instruments to ensure correction of deficiencies and cleanup. - Enforcement activities reviewed utilizing EPA's Enforcement and Compliance History Online (ECHO) data system include major CERCLA and RCRA enforcement cases. - Where noncompliance is identified, many industry responsible parties are conducting or paying for cleanups, returning to compliance, and improving public health and the environment. - Active enforcement serves as an important component of the regulatory framework.
+- Compliance monitoring can identify noncompliance at regulated facilities. - Enforcement provides legal instruments to ensure correction of deficiencies and cleanup. - Enforcement activities reviewed utilizing EPA's Enforcement and Compliance History Online (ECHO) data system include major CERCLA and RCRA enforcement cases. - The compliance and enforcement actions that ensure responsible parties conduct or pay for cleanups, drive return to compliance, and incentivize compliance documented in this industry demonstrates proper functioning of the modern regulatory framework. - Active enforcement serves as an important component of the regulatory framework.